 To begin, let’s outline the shifts we see coming in the SEO industry.

-In the last decade, SEO has gone from quite literally “stuffing” the keywords you want to rank for into every nook and cranny of your website to a sophisticated process that is primarily focused on the experience of the end user.
+In the last decade, SEO has gone from quite literally “stuffing” the keywords you want to rank for into every nook and cranny of your website to a sophisticated process that primarily focuses on the experience of the end-user.